Your Fast-Track Guide to Winning Smart City Funding

 A solid Public-Private Partnership lets a town use private speed and public oversight to finish projects on time.
 The Asian Development Bank notes that PPPs work best when risk and reward are spelled out in plain numbers (adb.org).
 For example, a vendor might run the cameras while the city keeps data rights.

-Five Steps to a Winning PPP
+Five Steps to increasing your change at Winning PPP

 1. Write a problem statement.
 “We need 95 % detection of wrong-way drivers.”